 Nothing says summertime like water activities!
 Get your family together for the ultimate water fight.
 Fill up water balloons and squirt guns, and turn on sprinklers and a hose for the soaking of a lifetime.
 You can even get neighbors or family friends involved.
 Having a water fight is a fun way to cool off on hot days without spending loads of money in the process.

 If your children love the read-a-thon idea, consider visiting your local public library.
 Instead of spending money on brand new books at the store, you and your family can check out new books every week without spending a dime.
 Most libraries also offer eBooks, audiobooks and movies to check out.
 Some public libraries also host summer reading programs for children and adults and free or cheap classes and events.
 Make sure to check out your local library this summer to take advantage of everything they have to offer.

 You don’t have to wait around for the holidays to get your family together for a baking session.
 One of the best family activities on a budget to enjoy this summer is baking together from scratch.
 Sit down with your family to choose which recipes you want to make, then create them together.
 You can even get out the cookie cutters from the holidays and create summer gingerbread men.
 Baking something from scratch is an easy and inexpensive activity you can enjoy together regularly.

 Although there are a lot of fun family activities on a budget, sometimes it’s nice to splurge a little.
-To help expand your summer budget this year, why not take online surveys for cash or gift card rewards?
+To help expand your summer budget this year, why not take paid online surveys for cash or earn gift card rewards?
 With Branded Surveys, you can take surveys anytime and anywhere you want and get rewarded for stating your opinion.
 It doesn’t get much easier than that.
-Expand your summer budget and start earning by signing up for Branded Surveys today!
+Expand your summer budget and start earning rewards by signing up for Branded Surveys today!